 Growing up in Kenya, one of my favorite things to do was take a trip with my friends to Hell's Gate National Park.

-The coolest thing about the park is that cycling and foot walking are permitted without needing a guide (and there are lions in the park!).
+The most remarkable thing about the park is that cycling and foot walking are permitted without a guide (and lions in the park!).

 7. River Raft the Tana River

-There are adventurous river rapids, but also an opportunity to view Kenya's nature from the river.
+There are adventurous river rapids and an opportunity to view Kenya's nature from the river.
 The ecosystem and bird viewing while rafting through the valley are spectacular.

 8. Hang Out on Lake Victoria

-Kisumu is one of the choice cities in Kenya to visit that is located on the shores of Lake Victoria, the great African lake.
+Kisumu is one of the choice cities in Kenya to visit.
+It's located on the shores of Lake Victoria, the great African lake.

 9. Explore Nairobi

-Nairobi is the largest city in Kenya and offers a mixed bag of historical museums, African tribal exhibitions, Kenyan street food, local markets, modern shopping malls, international and local restaurants, and even the Nairobi wildlife park on the outskirts of town.
+Nairobi is the largest city in Kenya and offers a mixed bag of historical museums, African tribal exhibitions, Kenyan street food, local markets, narrow streets, modern shopping malls, international and domestic restaurants, and even the Nairobi wildlife park on the outskirts of town.